AzeemIdrisi/PhoneSploit-Pro/README.md

 * Access connected device shell.
 * Stop ADB Server.
 * Take screenshot and pull it to computer automatically.
-* List all installed apps in target device.
+* Screen Record target device screen for a specified time and automatically pull it to computer.
 * Download file/folder from target device.
 * Send file/folder from computer to target device.
+* Run an app.
 * Install an APK file from computer to target device.
-* Run an app.
 * Uninstall an app.
-* Screen Record target device screen for a specified time and automatically pull it to computer.
-* List all files and folders of the target devices.
+* List all installed apps in target device.
 * Restart/Reboot the target device to `System`, `Recovery`, `Bootloader`, `Fastboot`.
 * __Hack Device Completely__ : Automatically create a payload using `msfvenom`, install it, and run it in target device, then automatically launch and setup __Metasploit-Framework__ to get a `meterpreter` session.

-Getting a meterpreter session means the device is completely hacked using Metasploit Framework, and you can do anything with it.
+Getting a meterpreter session means the device is completely hacked using Metasploit-Framework, and you can do anything with it.

+* List all files and folders of the target devices.
+* Copy all WhatsApp Data to computer.
+* Copy all Screenshots to computer.
+* Copy all Camera Photos to computer.
+* Take screenshots and screen-record anonymously (Automatically delete file from target device).

 # Requirements :
 * [`git`](https://git-scm.com/) : Git